Get it wrong and you will not grow, simple as that.

 It’s possible to measure the return on investment for just about every marketing channel you use.
 This way you don’t waste any money on useless marketing.

 To measure results you need to record how many leads and sales come from each marketing source.
-Download a free template and guide to lead capture and measurement when you start your free membership of the Double Your Business Growth Club.

 [hr]If your customers don’t know what makes your business the best place to buy from, they will choose using the only way they know how – price.

 But coming up with some kind of differentiation starts with a decision about your core customers.
 Who are they and what are their frustrations or needs from your kind of business?

 Trying to sell to any customer means that your business has to please everybody, and you can’t please all the people all the time.